 However, the advantages of belonging to a friendly society were not just financial.
 There was the fraternal aspect, with mutual aid to fellow members creating a brotherhood.
 The extra benefits offered by the affiliated orders, such as clearance certificates and tramping allowance were important to a mobile workforce, and there were also indirect benefits such as self-education and social mobility.

 It was still usual for the societies to meet in public houses and a response to this was the foundation of Temperance societies.
 In 1835 The Independent Order of Rechabites Salford Unity was founded in Salford.
-It was a temperance friendly society whose members had to refrain from alcohol, taking their name from the biblical story.
-Each branch of the IOR was called a Tent and in 1884 a Tent No 1562, was formed in Cromer.
+It was a temperance friendly society whose members had to refrain from alcohol, taking its name from the biblical story.
+Each branch of the IOR was called a Tent and, in 1884, Tent No 1562 was formed in Cromer.

-The coming of the National Health Service in 1948 considerably reduced dependance on the socieities, though the largest continue to operate and provide benefits to their members.
+The coming of the National Health Service in 1948 considerably reduced dependence on the societies, though the largest continue to operate and provide benefits to their members.